thicolares/thicolares.github.io/_posts/2019-02-24-creating-a-react-package--and-publishing-it-on-npm-explained.md

 ---
 layout: post
-title:  "Creating and publishing a React package on npm (explained)"
+title:  "Creating a React package and publishing it on npm (explained)"
 date:   2019-02-24 17:09:20 -0300
 categories: [blog]
 tags: [react, npm, package]